nickstegmeier/nickstegmeier.github.io/about.md

 title: About
 ---
 # About page
-This page tells you a little about me.
+Didn't you learn enough about me from the Home page?
+Check out the <a href="/blog.html">Blog</a>.